 A Word to Live Into

-An old song came to mind as I thought about the word ‘stay’.
-The refrain goes like this: “Should I stay or should I go?”
+An old song refrain came to mind as I thought about the word ‘stay’: “Should I stay or should I go?”

-By this time of year, you may want to let go of some of the goals, intentions, or plans you made when the new year started.”
+By this time of year, you may want to go away from the goals, intentions, or plans you made when the new year started.”
 Stay with yourself.
 Stay with your best thoughts.
 Stay with your good goal or with the thing you need to do.
 As the old saying goes - stay the course.

 It is not only resolutions that may prompt us to go.
 There seems to be something in us that wants what’s better, bigger, more.
 There is something in us that imagines the grass is always greener.
 We are drawn to the new and improved version in products, lifestyles, or in ourselves.
 We also wish the world could be something else - a place where justice rolls down like rivers, with better leaders, with a better life.
 The problem is, this desire to go to something more and better distracts us from what we already have.